mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Set Terraform variables as needed in the file

 There is a file named terraform.tfvars in synapse_deploy folder which has the following values.
-Change the values of the varibales in the file
+Change the values of the variables in the file

 Variable | Description
 --- |  ---
-resource_group_name |  The Name of the resource group into which the resources are deployed. location_for_resoruces | Your resources wil be deployed in the location specified here.
+resource_group_name |  The Name of the resource group into which the resources are deployed. location_for_resoruces | The location where the resources will be deployed.

 Next, run the following commands